 A recovery plan to address the socio-economic damage of the pandemic

-To complement our recent blog “Culture as a First Necessity Investment” aimed at justifying public investment in culture, this article intends to give practical information on the EU’s NextGenerationEU Recovery Plan and ways for the Cultural and Creative Sectors (CCS) to access such EU funds.
+To complement our recent blog post “Culture as a First Necessity Investment” aimed at justifying public investment in culture, this article intends to give practical information on the NextGenerationEU and ways for the cultural and creative sectors to access such EU funds.

 “is not just an environmental or economic project: it needs to be a new cultural project for Europe.
 Every movement has its own look and feel.
 And we need to give our systemic change its own distinct aesthetic – to match style with sustainability.
 This is why we will set up a new European Bauhaus – a co-creation space where architects, artists, students, engineers, designers work together to make that happen.
 This is NextGenerationEU.
 This is shaping the world we want to live in.”
 (State of the Union Address 2020)

 NextGenerationEU: investment as policy response

 NextGenerationEU aims to respond effectively to the COVID-19 crisis by helping the sectors most in need.
 The Recovery Plan mobilizes several support instruments, particularly for the period 2021-2023.
 The European Commission affirmed in their communication “Europe’s moment: Repair and Prepare for the Next Generation” that the CCS are among the 14 sectors most affected by the ongoing pandemic.
 This recognition makes the CCS eligible for support through NextGenerationEU.
 Stakeholders in the CSS should watch out for four support instruments in particular: the Recovery and Resilience Facility; REACT-EU; InvestEU; and the EAFRD.

 Recovery and Resilience Facility